beantime-code/AlbertaConnectivity/README.md

 # Understanding Alberta's Connectivity Issues
+---

 ## We aimed to help users better digest public data about connectivity issues in Alberta, by providing them with simple screen to break everything down.

-## By: Vitaly Gins, Robert Nguyen, Dustin Schulz, Satveer Singh, Erica Trinh
+## By: Robert Nguyen, Satveer Singh, Erica Trinh

 ## SUBMISSION DEMO VIDEO